kurofito/Knights_Tour_Puzzle/README.md

 As you can see from the above picture, there are numbers around the starting position.
 These numbers are number of moves that its position has.
-For example, if you move you knight to (1,5), there are 3 positions possible from (1,5).
+For example, if you move your knight to (1,5), there are 3 positions possible from (1,5).
 Think of this feature as a helper to solving this puzzle.

+Puzzle hint: choose a position that has the lowest possible moves.

+Enjoy!